NYCPlanning/ae-data-flow/documentation/design.md

   - It is referred to as the "API" or "Target" database
 ## Steps

-The entire data flow contains 8 steps.
+The entire data flow contains 9 steps.
 They are found in the `scripts` section of the [package.json](../package.json).
 With some exceptions, they follow the format `<tool used>:<targeted resource>:<operation performed>`.
-In the [flow steps diagram](./diagrams/flow_steps.drawio.png), they are numbered 1 through 8.
+In the [flow steps diagram](./diagrams/flow_steps.drawio.png), they are numbered 1 through 9.
 They are described in greater detail in the list below.

 These steps are part of the `flow` command listed in the [README](../README.md#run-the-local-data-flow).They can be run individually using their listed `Command`.
 This is helpful when a step fails.
 After fixing the failure, the next steps of the flow can be run without rerunning the steps that already succeeded.
 In addition to the individual commands, multiple commands can be run together as a `Group`.

-The available groups are `download`, `configure`, `seed`, and `populate`. `download` will retrieve the source files and convert the shapefiles to csvs. `configure` will install dependencies on the flow database. `seed` will initialize the source tables in the flow database and fill them with source data. `populate` will transform the source data within the flow database and then transfer the transformed data to the target database.
+The available groups are `build`, `download`, `configure`, `seed`, and `populate`. `build` will generate the order in which tables are created and transformed and updated. `download` will retrieve the source files and convert the shapefiles to csvs. `configure` will install dependencies on the flow database. `seed` will initialize the source tables in the flow database and fill them with source data. `populate` will transform the source data within the flow database and then transfer the transformed data to the target database.

+1) Generate the build order given the input
+   - Command: `build`
+   - Group: `build`
+   - Run from: Data flow runner, [build/parse-build.ts](../build/parse-build.ts)
+   - Run against: Data flow runner
+   - Description: Use the type definitions of builds and the build tree defined in [build/schemas.ts](../build/schemas.ts) to create a list of builds which dictates the order in which the associated tables are transformed and updated

 1) Download source files from Digital Ocean Spaces
    - Command: `minio:download`